axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

    </tr>
   </table>
  </div>
- <p>The buddy hears a ping or feels a vibration and opens the app.
+ <p>The Buddy hears a ping or feels a vibration and opens the app.
 If there&rsquo;s only one request waiting for this Buddy,</p>
   <div class="_center">
    <table class="_background">
     <tr>